theiagen/public_health_bioinformatics/docs/contribution_guide.md

 ### Language Conventions

+The following language conventions should be followed when writing documentation:

+- The documentation should be written in American English (sorry to our friends across the pond!)
+- The following variables should recieve the following descriptions:
+    - `cpu` - Number of CPUs to allocate to the task
+    - `disk_size` - Amount of storage (in GB) to allocate to the task
+    - `docker` or `docker_image` - The Docker container to use for the task
+    - `memory` - Amount of memory/RAM (in GB) to allocate to the task

 ### Formatting Conventions

 - **Bold Text** - Use `**bold text**` to indicate text that should be bolded.